 - Mix all ingredients except for the brown sugar.
 Leave some lumps in the batter.

-- Let the batter rest for about 5 minutes so that the batter has time to develop bubbles.
+- Let the batter rest for about 5 minutes until slightly risen and bubbly.

 - After the bottoms and edges of the pancakes have cooked and bubbles are rising to the top, sprinkle 1 tsp of brown sugar on each pancake just before flipping.